 In 2015, earnings were lower in the third quarter due to higher operations and maintenance costs, and lower seasonal demand in our natural gas distribution business.
-Lower earnings in the fourth quarter were mainly due to regulatory lag which required an update to forecast costs as compared to prospective costs originally filed in electricity transmission's GTA.
+Lower earnings in the fourth quarter were mainly due to regulatory lag which required an update to the forecast costs as compared to prospective costs originally filed in electricity transmission's 2015 to 2017 General Tariff Application.

-In 2016, higher earnings were mainly due to continued capital expenditure and growth in rate base and business-wide cost reduction initiatives.
-Earnings were lower in the third quarter due to the financial impact of electricity transmission's GTA decision.
+In 2016, higher earnings were primarily due to continued capital investment and rate base growth and businesswide cost reduction initiatives.
+Lower earnings in the third quarter were due to the financial impact of electricity transmission's GTA regulatory decision and lower seasonal demand in our natural gas distribution business.